Back to Projects

 03

-Iterate on accessibility filters based on user feedback to cover more needs and edge cases.
+Iterate on accessibility filters and navigation patterns based on user feedback to cover more needs and edge cases.

 04